patchstack/documentation/src/content/docs/Patchstack App/Software/automatic-updates.md

-> ❗️ Keep in mind that updating software could potentially break your site, but for security reasons, it is recommended to auto-update at least your vulnerable components.
+> ❗️ Keep in mind that updating software could potentially break your site, but for security reasons, it is recommended to auto-update at least your vulnerable software components.

 After toggling the buttons, click **Update**.